caly-pso/disease_dashboard_app/README.md

 successimportantcriticalinformationalinactive
 bluevioletff69b49cf-->

-Utilizing the data from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19), I have created an interactive display of this data.
+Utilizing the data from the New York Times, I have created an interactive display of this data.

 Written in Python, this app uses Streamlit and Pandas to vizualize the data, and show trends over time.